Here are some questions that haunt many a marketer…

-Do links matter?
-If so, how do we “get” them?
+Does backlinking really matter that much?
+If so, how do we “get” backlinks?

 The resounding answer to the first question is yes, absolutely.